There was a time when it might have seemed that all of the country’s hotels were being bought up and run by large, multinational chains.

 As the owner of the hotel, you owe a duty of care towards anyone and all of those individuals.
 What that means is that if anyone is injured or has their property damaged and claims that this is the result of your having been negligent in your duty of care, you may be sued for damages by way of compensation.

-Not only may you be sued, but the amount awarded in damages might be substantial – especially is personal injury, not to mention a death, is concerned.
+Not only may you be sued, but the amount awarded in damages might be substantial – especially personal injury, not to mention a death, is concerned.
 For that reason, public liability insurance is customarily arranged to provide a minimum of £1 million indemnity to the hotel owner.

 Your particular duty of care – employers’ liability insurance

-Your duty of care is sometimes known as the “good neighbour” principle – which itself derives from a judgment in the High Court during the 1930s.
+Your duty of care is sometimes known as the “good neighbour” principle – which itself derives from a judgement in the High Court during the 1930s.
 This held that any individual owes a duty of care to take all reasonable steps to ensure that their actions – or failure to act – cause no injury or property damage to anyone else related to them in some way.

 This principle takes on a particular emphasis when it comes to any employees you may have engaged to help in the running of your hotel.
 You owe these employees a duty to ensure that their working environment is safe and healthy.